 - Add the yellow onions, bell peppers and celery to the meats and saute until the onions are starting to brown, about 8 minutes.

-- Stir in about half the green onions and then the garlic and continue to sauté for a couple of minutes until the garlic is aromatic.
+- Stir in about half the green onions and the garlic; continue to sauté for a couple of minutes until the garlic is aromatic.

 - Add the creole seasoning and mix well, continuing to sauté.

-- Increase the heat and add the Worcestershire sauce, the stock and a little of the reserved water from boiling the chicken livers; stir together completely and bring to a high simmer, uncovered, until the liquid is reduced by a little more than half-about, 20 to 30 minutes.
+- Increase the heat; add the Worcestershire sauce, the stock, and one cup of the reserved water from boiling the chicken livers; stir together and bring to a high simmer, uncovered, until the liquid is reduced by a little more than half-about, 20 to 30 minutes.

 - Sprinkle some of the reserved green onions on top when served.